rickkas7/NFC_UICR_RK/README.md

 }
 ```

 Of note:

 - Be sure you use `SYSTEM_MODE(SEMI_AUTOMATIC)` so the device will not attempt to connect to the cloud before checking the UICR bytes.
 - `SYSTEM_THREAD(ENABLED)` is always recommended in all firmware.
 - Add a call to `NFC_UICR_RK::disable()` (or enable) at the beginning of `setup()`.
 - Do not enable BLE before updating the UICR bytes.
+- It's safe to call `Particle.connect()` and time after checking the UICR bytes.

 If the UICR bytes are already in the correct enable/disable state, the function returns immediately.